Onvm21/CS.11.09-Tutorial.2-Snail/README.md

 **TODO 2**

-A helper method that prints the contents of a 2D array.
+A he2lper method that prints the contents of a 2D array.

 **TODO 3**